ahalp0217/jackiehalpern-netlify-cms/content/blogs/top-ten-list.md

 5﻿. [](sewbatik.com)<https://sewbatik.com/> has a beautiful selection of batiks.
 I've used their fabrics many times and they wash well.

-6﻿. [bernina.com](bernina.com)website offers amazing webinars, classes and I also order Isocord embroidery thread here.
-I love this thread for embroidering on an 880 machine.
+6﻿.
+Bernina has it’s own website that offers amazing webinars and classes.
+I also order Isocord embroidery thread here.
+I love this thread for embroidering on my Bernina 880 series  machine.  <https://www.bernina.com/en-US/Home-United-States>

 7﻿. [missouriquiltco.com](missouriquiltco.com) Jenny has produced an enormous amount of incredible tutorials related to quilting.
 She sells a big line of fabric, too.